uvaai/pdp/modules/m6/content.md

 # Module 6

-The deadline for both Python for Data Processing and Introduction to Machine Learning 1 is<br>**Wednesday October 14th at 23:59**
+The deadline for both Python for Data Processing and Introduction to Machine Learning 1 is **Wednesday October 14th at 23:59**

 | Day                | Python for<br>Data Processing | Introduction to<br>Machine Learning      | Seminars          |
 |--------------------|-------------------------------|------------------------------------------|-------------------|